Starfire (board wargame): Reception

 In the May 1981 edition of Ares Magazine (Issue #8), Steve List reviewed both Starfire and Starfire II, and thought that both games used "an excellent and playable system with a lot of enjoyment potential."
 The only fault Goldberg found was the scale of the combat, which was a half a light-second per hex, making the weapons "unbelievably effective."
 Goldberg commented that the game mechanics "seemed more suited to sea-going than space-faring ships, and the putative scale is ludicrous."
 He also disagreed with the concept of small fighters firing missiles, calling it "an overwhelming capability."
 However, Goldberg concluded with a strong recommendation for both games, saying, "a nice, fast, playable and non-taxing recreation at a low price."

 In Issue 29 of Phoenix, Paul King liked the game, saying, "[The] Designer's Notes [...] state that the game is designed primarily to be fast and simple, but at the same time allows large fleet games.
 I am pleased to say that he [designer Stephen Cole] has succeeded, for the game is just that — fast, furious and fun."
 Four issues later, Brian Collman also reviewed the game for Phoenix, and found the section of rules pertaining to ship design to be "one of the most desirable aspects of the game."
 He thought the game overall was excellent, noting that "Players have numerous decisions to make, and even more if allowed to design their own ships."
 He did warn players that the emphasis of this game was to have fun, and "If you are looking for a serious simulation of future space combat (a possibly meaningless quest) this game won't satisfy."

+Jason Fryer reviewed Starfire in White Wolf #40 (1994), rating it a 4.5 out of 5 and stated that "To my mind, this is an excellent simulation system.
+It's well worth the price."

+In the June 1985 edition of Isaac Asimov's Science Fiction Magazine, Dana Lombardy recommended this games as suitable for beginners, calling it "a simpler version of Task Force’s popular Star Fleet Battles game about tactical starship combat."
+However, Lombardy only rated the game as "Fair" for solitaire play.

+In Issue 26 of Simulacrum, Brian Train noted, "There are so many space-navy-battle games in print, but in its basic form, Starfire is a good introductory game that does not immediately overload players with detail ...
+This simple system made engagements of large numbers of ships on each side playable to a conclusion within a few hours."